A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 On April 11, a group of GOP Senators introduced legislation that would “ensure the pathway remains available for small businesses to offer Association Health Plans.”
 A statement from sponsor Chuck Grassley (R-Iowa) about the legislation indicated that “thousands” of people had already obtained AHP coverage under the terms of the rules that the Trump Administration finalized in 2018.

 Oral arguments were heard in the appeal in November 2019 by the D.C.
 Circuit Court, but a ruling had not been issued by the time the Biden administration took office more than a year later.
 Soon after taking office, the Biden administration’s Department of Justice asked the court to stay the appeal.
-That request was granted in February 2021, putting the long-awaited appeal on hold while the new leadership at the Department of Labor reviews the case.
-Status reports are due every two months, but nothing has changed: The Trump administration’s AHP rules are still vacated, so sole proprietors are no longer eligible for AHP coverage, and neither are small businesses that don’t have a commonality of interest.
-These individuals and businesses must instead seek coverage in the individual or small group markets, rather than the large group market via an AHP.
+That request was granted in February 2021, putting the long-awaited appeal on hold while the new leadership at the Department of Labor reviewed the case.
+At that point, the Trump administration’s AHP rules were still vacated, so sole proprietors were no longer eligible for AHP coverage, and neither were small businesses that didn’t have a commonality of interest.
+These individuals and businesses had to instead seek coverage in the individual or small group markets, rather than the large group market via an AHP.

 In the weeks ahead, President Donald Trump will make good on a promise to deliver expanded access to association health plans (AHPs).
 Under a proposed rule scheduled to be finalized by the Labor Department this summer, more small businesses and self-employed individuals will be able to join together and purchase coverage as part of an association.